SAP/SapMachine/index.md

 <img align="left" width="240" src="assets/images/logo_circular.svg" alt="Logo of SapMachine">

-This distribution supports all major Operating Systems.
+This distribution supports all major operating systems.
 SapMachine comes with long-term support releases that include bug fixes and performance updates; you can learn more about support and maintenance in our [wiki](https://github.com/SAP/SapMachine/wiki/Maintenance-and-Support).

 Our goal is to keep SapMachine as close to OpenJDK as possible,